KYOCERA-AVX-Components-Dresden/USB-high-temperature-sensor/index.md

 _SerialPort.ReadTimeout = 500;
 ```

-## FAQ and trouble shotting
+## FAQ and trouble shooting

 - **What type of USB protocol does the sensor use?**
   - The sensor uses USB 2.0.

 - **What type of USB connector does the sensor use?**
     - The sensor uses an USB Mini connector.

 - **Does the sensor require an external power supply?**
     - No, the sensor is bus powered.

 - **Is it possible to connect more than one sensor to my computer?**
     - Yes, it is.
 You can connect more than one sensor to a computer.
 Every sensor uses an own serial port.

 - **Is there another app to communicate with the sensor?**
-  - Yes, you could use every terminal program for the serial port e.g. HTerm or the Hyperterminal.
+    - Yes, you could use every terminal program for the serial port e.g. HTerm or the HyperTerminal.
+    - You could also code your own app.

 - **The data logger app shows no comports.**
     - Please check the USB connection between the sensor and computer.
     - Change the USB port.
     - Use the USB ports at the backside of the computer.
     - Disconnect the sensor wait one minute, connect the sensor, wait again one minute and try again.
     - Check your device manager after unkown devices.

 - **The sensor does not respond after the descripted commands.**
     - Please check your command.
     - Please only use capital letters for the command string and donn´t insert space in the command.
     - Check your command regarding the carriage return.
 The senosr needs the carriage return to find the command end.
-  - Check the baudrate of the serial port.
-The required baudrate is 9600 kbits.
+    - Check the baud rate of the serial port.
+The required baud rate is 9600 kbits.

 - **The sensor transmitts only cryptic signs.**
     - Check the Baudrate of the serial port.
-The required baudrate is 9600 kbits.
+The required baud rate is 9600 kbits.

 - **The sensor transmitts only temperatures above 1200°C.**
     - The sensor is maybe damaged and transmitting an diagnosis code.